-Starting out as a young couple in Brooklyn, NY, Omayya and Ellen not only fell in love with each other, but with the power of music.
-In June of 2020 they created Songlorious, a website that anyone can use to have a personalized song created by an artist from scratch.
+Starting out as a young couple in Brooklyn, Omayya and Ellen fell in love not only with each other, but with the power of music as well.
+In June 2020, they created Songlorious, a website that anyone can use to have a personalized song created by an artist from scratch.
 These songs range from those for weddings and holidays to funny songs about your dog's birthday.
 This brought value to both sides of their business, where artists get to make music from the comfort of their home and customers get something meaningful that captures their story like never before.

-The young couple accepted a joint offer from all four sharks, each shark having relevant business relationships with the company.
-They had originally walked in asking for a $400,000 investment with 10% equity and walked out accepting a $500,000 investment with 40% from the four sharks.
+The young couple accepted a joint offer from all four Sharks, each one having a relevant business relationships with the company.
+They had originally walked in asking for a $400,000 investment for 10 percent equity, and walked out accepting a $500,000 investment for 40 percent from the four Sharks.

-Omayya and Ellen are looking to expand their business to have songs in multiple languages such as Spanish and Arabic.
-Going on Shark Tank not only gave them the investors to expand, but media coverage to increase the outreach of their business.
-They are currently still in the due diligence process but have an abundance of expected success in the near future.
+Omayya and Ellen are looking to expand their business to have songs in multiple languages, such as Spanish and Arabic.
+Going on Shark Tank gave them not only the investors to expand, but the media coverage to increase the outreach of their business.
+They are currently still in the due diligence process, but expect abundant success in the near future.